Continuing Education

 The due date to complete continuing education matches the expiration date of your background check.
 If you have multiple provider numbers, the due date will match the expiration date of the background check for the provider number you’ve had the longest.

-- Homecare workers and personal care attendants can see this date on their remittance advices when they get paid.
-It will also be on the reminder notices they receive from the state 120, 90, and 60 days before their provider number expires.
+- Homecare workers and personal care attendants can find this date on their remittance advices when they get paid.
+It also appears on the reminder notices they receive from the state 120, 90, and 60 days before their provider number expires.

-- Personal support workers can see this date in eXPRS.
+- Personal support workers can find this date in eXPRS.
 Personal support workers will receive email notices before their provider number expires.

 How do the credits/time work?